Lobophora (alga): Thalli

 Thalli are foliose or fan-shaped and possess different growth morphologies: decumbent, procumbent, crustose, conk-like (shelf-like), fasciculate, and stipitate, depending on species and habitat.
 Thalli arises from matted rhizoidal holdfast with branched fronds displaying broadly flabellate to irregularly branched forms.
 Algal hairs are arranged in concentric lines or scattered turf.
 Size can reach up to 20 cm long.
 Coloration are commonly light brown to dark-brown.

 Cellular structure (internal morphology)

 Thalli is 7-12 cells thick, with the outermost layers composed of cortical cells overlying innermost layer of larger medullary cells.
 Medullary cells usually exhibit uniform sized except for the larger central cells.
 Discoid chloroplasts are found at the cortical layers.

 Reproductive structures

 The sporangial sori of Lobophora are either scattered or in concentric bands found at the surface of the thallus They are characteristically indusiated but without paraphyses.
-Sporangia without without a basal stalk cell produces up to eight (8) spores.
+Sporangia without a basal stalk cell produce up to eight (8) spores.
 Oogonia are found in sori on both side of the frond surfaces.